kasia-kittel/rekor-verifier/README.md

-Using Rekor metadata to verify binaries - PoF
+Using Rekor metadata to verify binaries - PoC

 For now:
 go test -v -short